 How Does It Compare?

-Instant cameras have their own particular niche and it seems Lomo have quite a few offerings in this department.
+Instant cameras have their own particular niche and it seems Lomo has quite a few offerings in this department.
 One such camera is the Lomo’Instant Automat, which is basically a more advanced version of the Lomography Lomo’Instant Wide Camera.
 The Lomo’Instant Automat is very quirky looking and about as retro as you can get with its bellows-like design.
 The quirkiness follows through its full workings with a twist of the lens barrel to power up.

 It also has an interchangeable lens with the standard one being 60mm.
 It has a tiny optical viewfinder and even sports a hot shoe.
 The resultant images are on a par with the Lomography Lomo’Instant Wide Camera, so the choice here is really down to which one you prefer the look of and your budget.